April 28, from Tarascon to Saint-Rhémy en Provence then to Saintes-Maries-de-la-Mer and back to Tarascon

 The Rhône with less traffic than we expected.

 Drive to Saintes-Maries-de-la-Mer.
-A bit too touristy, the visit of the church where we learned why there are two Marie (Mary of Clopas and Mary Salome) and the view on the sea were well worth it.
+A bit too touristy.
+During the visit of the church we learned why there are two Marie (Mary of Clopas and Mary Salome) The church and the view on the sea were well worth it.
 We bought dried meat (donkey, toro and wild bore, excellent.
 And had dinner on the sea front, simple and good.
 Drove back to the hôtel du Viaduc in Tarascon.

 April 29, from Tarascon to Baux-de-Provence, with a stop at the Abbay de Montmajour, then to Gignac

 Sunny, a bit windy